The Best Vegetarian Costco Finds in 2021

 These Aussie Bites are lightly sweetened and packed with the good stuff– oats, apricots, flax seeds, sunflower seeds, coconut, quinoa, and chia seeds.
 They remind me of a heartier oatmeal cookie!

-I hope this post on the best vegetarian Costco finds in 2021 was helpful and make your next Costco trip really easy.
+I hope this post on the best vegetarian foods at Costco was helpful and make your next Costco trip really easy.
 If you decide to buy any of these products, I’d love to know any comments, thoughts, or questions you may have about these yummy Costco finds!

 Your email address will not be published.
 Required fields are marked *